Wichita ranks as one of worst cities for singles, report finds

-DENVER (KDVR) – Dating in some cities is easier than others.
-A recent study released the best, and worst, cities to date in.
+DENVER, Colo.
+(KDVR) – Dating in some cities is easier than others.
+A recent study released the best and worst cities to date.

 Online rental platform Zumper released a study looking into the best and worst cities for singles.
 It weighed data on the single population, one-bedroom rent price, restaurants per capita, non-family median income and other metrics.